raspberrypilearning/physical-computing-with-python/distance.md

 Now you've learned to use an ultrasonic distance sensor, you could:

-- Build a proximity sensor alert using a buzzer or just playing sound
+- Build a proximity sensor alert using a buzzer or a sound file
 - Build a Pi camera photo booth which is activated when a person is close enough to the camera
 - Build a robot with a distance sensor to stop it bumping into other objects